Nikhil-sha/Ripple/README.md

 - **CSS3 (Tailwind CSS)**
 - **JavaScript (React.js)**

-It leverages the [Saavn.dev API](https://saavn.dev/) for music streaming.
+It leverages the [Saavn API](https://saavn.sumit.co/) for music streaming.

 ### Repository
 The source code for Ripple is available on GitHub: